Here are some pictures of 1/4" Ford Blue with Reflective on top.

 We will be posting different ideas on fire pit covers we can build or design for your fire pit.

 This fire pit is in Pasadena California.
-The base is Ford Blue and V Blue Topped with both colors in Reflective.
+The base is Ford Blue Base Glass and V Blue Base Glass Topped with both colors in Reflective Base Glass.
 Then we Topped it with Cobalt Blue Topper, Copper Blue Topper and Lagoon Topper.
 Then we made a simple tie cover to keep the pit looking great all of the time when it is not in use.

-The fire pit below has a Ford Blue base with several pounds of Deep Royal Topping giving this pit a very royal look!
+The fire pit below has a Ford Blue Base Glass with several pounds of Deep Royal Topping giving this pit a very royal look!

 The Fire Pits/ Tables below are in Las Vegas Nevada.
 We built the stainless steel pans and corrals to protect the lighting on the outer edges of the pan.
 The glass that was used was:

-Ford Blue and Ford Blue Reflective.
+Ford Blue Base Glass and Ford Blue Reflective Base Glass.
 The installation was done by Silver State Fireplaces of Las Vegas.

 This is at the Cadillac Ranch on the strip.